pete-restall/xunit.fixtureinjection/README.md

 	}
 ```

-The Collection Fixture is then free to request dependencies
+The Collection Fixture is then free to request dependencies:

 ```C#
 	public class CollectionFixtureRequiringInjection